soas-library/elar-vufind/README.md

-Open-source VuFind software [https://vufind-org.github.io/vufind/](https://vufind-org.github.io/vufind/) (developed by Villanova University's Falvey Memorial Library) is used as the digital repository for SOAS' Endangered Language Archive (ELAR).
+Open-source VuFind software [https://vufind-org.github.io/vufind/](https://vufind-org.github.io/vufind/) (developed by Villanova University's Falvey Memorial Library) is used as the digital repository for SOAS' Endangered Languages Archive (ELAR).
 The repository is available at the URL: [https://elar.soas.ac.uk/](https://elar.soas.ac.uk/)

 This site was largely designed by Scanbit [https://www.scanbit.net/](https://www.scanbit.net/) who provide software development and hosting for cultural heritage and research institutions.